michelacameletti/risultati_modello_inla/README.md

 - Line 46: I don't understand the term "frequentist".
 Could you explain what is meant by it?

+"Frequentist" is  a term, much used in the statistical community, that indicates all inferential techniques that assume the parameters to be fixed, although unknown, quantities.
+This is in contrast with the Bayesian approach that considers model parameters as stochastic variables with their own probability density.
+It could maybe be substituted by "classical" but we believe that frequentist is the most common term.

 - Line 76: this is not a start of a new paragraph

 We have modified this.